About

 How to relish Button, Bullet or Mini Idlis

-Habitually idlis are tucked in with a drizzle of ghee on the fiery gunpowder.
-But my family demanded the whole work; Idli, sambar, chutney and podi.
+Habitually, we eat idlis with a drizzle of ghee on the fiery gunpowder.
+But my family demanded the entire work; Idli, sambar, chutney and podi.
 It is not such a daunting task if you prep for it the night before.
-The batter is ready and the chutney or dip without the tempering can be stored in the fridge.
-You can do the same with the sambar or lentil soup.
+The batter is ready and we can store the chutney or dip without the tempering in the fridge.
+You can do the same with sambar or lentil soup.
 But I prefer to make it fresh in the morning.

 These soft and fluffy idlis immersed in the spicy and flavorful sambar are drool-worthy.
 And smothered with the coconut chutney are just melt-in-the-mouth.
 Top them with some hot gunpowder and the spice quotient shoots up.

-When the kids were off-weather I gave them plain Idli drizzled with a little ghee and sprinkled with sugar.
-This particular combo is easy on the stomach.
+When the kids were off-weather, I gave them plain Idli drizzled with a little ghee and sprinkled with sugar.
+This combo is easy on the stomach.
 They taste as yummy with sugar and a drizzle of ghee too.
-When I was ill as a little girl my mom used to give me idlis to eat with sugar.
+When I was ill as a little girl, my mom used to give me idlis to eat with sugar.
 The doctor advised the same when I had a bad tummy.

 I have never understood the breakfast options of eating a healthy but bland breakfast of sweet oats, cereal or poached eggs.
 Idli, dosa or even upma and poha are Indian breakfast recipes that are not only a treat to your taste buds but are healthy as well.